Snowmass 2021 whitepaper: Proton structure at the precision frontier: PDFs and the strong coupling from lattice QCD

-\subsection{Strong Coupling Calculations}
+\subsection{Strong coupling calculations}

+Precision determinations of PDFs go hand-in-hand with determinations of other QCD parameters: the coupling strength $\alpha_s$ and heavy-quark masses.
 Traditionally or phenomenologically, $\alpha_s(m_Z)$ is obtained by comparing experimental data involving a hard scale $\nu_h$ to a function $O(\alpha_s(n\nu_h),n)$ calculated in truncated perturbative QCD (pQCD); see Refs.~\cite{ParticleDataGroup:2020ssz, dEnterria:2022hzv} for recent reviews.
-Nonperturbative lattice gauge theory (LGT) calculations, anchored to low-energy QCD by tuning the bare quark masses, provide numerical results for a wide range of quantities that may be used in place of experimental data.
-The basis of LGT is a regularization of the path integral on a discretized Euclidean space-time lattice with lattice spacing $a$, implicitly defined as a function of the bare gauge coupling $g_0$, that permits stochastic evaluation via Markov-chain Monte-Carlo simulations.
-Any LGT predictions are dimensionless ratios, e.g. of dimensionful quantities in units of the spacing $a$. $a$ needs to be fixed in a somewhat arbitrary \emph{scale setting} procedure that dictates the minimal errors for all dimensionful quantities.
-LGT is systematic, systematically improvable, and permits removing the regulator (continuum limit $g_0 \to 0$).
-Moreover, just like pQCD, LGT is not restricted to the physical world; unphysical quantities are fair game, too.
-Hence, high precision LGT calculations of various $O(\nu_h)$ now play a major role in determining $\alpha_s(m_Z)$.
+Nonperturbative lattice gauge theory calculations, anchored to low-energy QCD by tuning the bare quark masses, provide numerical results for a wide range of quantities that may be used in place of experimental data.
+The basis of lattice QCD (LQCD) is a regularization of the path integral on a discretized Euclidean space-time lattice with lattice spacing $a$, implicitly defined as a function of the bare gauge coupling $g_0$, which permits stochastic evaluation via Markov-chain Monte-Carlo simulations.
+Any LQCD predictions are dimensionless ratios, e.g. of dimensional quantities in units of the spacing $a$. $a$ needs to be fixed in a somewhat arbitrary \emph{scale setting} procedure that dictates the minimal errors for all dimensional quantities.
+LQCD is systematic, systematically improvable, and permits removing the regulator (taking a continuum limit $g_0 \to 0$).
+Moreover, just like pQCD, LQCD is not restricted to the physical world; unphysical quantities are fair game, too.
+Hence, high-precision LQCD calculations of various $O(\nu_h)$ now play a major role in determining $\alpha_s(m_Z)$.
 Functions $O(\alpha_s(n\nu_h),n)$ entail unknown truncation errors, which usually dominate the error budget at scales $\nu_h \ll m_Z$.
 As truncation errors can only be estimated, e.g., by varying the scale (the number $n \sim 1$), one should use as many quantities with unrelated truncation errors as possible. $\alpha_s(n\nu_h)$ is finally connected to $\alpha_s(m_Z)$ by perturbative running and decoupling.